 THE PERFECT ENVIRONMENT

-Humboldt State University is located in the small town of Arcata, overlooking the Pacific Ocean.
+Cal Poly Humboldt is located in the small town of Arcata, overlooking the Pacific Ocean.
 Within the great redwood corridor of Northern California, the summer weather is typically mild, with misty mornings and an average daytime temperature of 65 degrees.

 Participants reside in on-campus residence dormitories with comfortable beds and full linen service provided.
 Clean, private dormitory showers with hot water are a particularly appealing amenity for those used to camps held in camp grounds.
 Male and female participants will be assigned to separate dormitory floors or wings, under the supervision of adult live-in counselors.